 Since its inception in July 1990, Inhale has been engaged in the development of a pulmonary system for the delivery of macromolecules and other drugs for systemic and local lung applications.
 The Company has been unprofitable since inception and expects to incur significant and increasing additional operating losses over the next several years primarily due to increasing research and development expenditures and expansion of late stage clinical and early stage commercial manufacturing facilities.
-To date, Inhale has not sold any products and does not anticipate receiving revenue from product sales or royalties in the near future.
-For the period from inception through March 31, 1998, the Company incurred a cumulative net loss of approximately \$41.8 million.
-The sources of working capital have been equity financings, financings of equipment acquisitions, interest earned on investments of cash, and revenues from research and development contracts.
+To date, Inhale has not sold any commercial products and does not anticipate receiving revenue from product sales or royalties in the near future.
+For the period from inception through September 30, 1998, the Company incurred a cumulative net loss of approximately \$49.7 million.
+The sources of working capital have been equity financings, financings of equipment acquisitions, interest earned on investments of cash, and payments received under research and development contracts.